icmx/just-monorepo/HOWTO.md

 > *This document describes how to create this monorepository by using just NPM workspaces feature.*

-Few notes before start:

-  - Created monorepository will rely on Node.js' JavaScript and Typescript; these techniques won't work for other languages and infrastructures obvoiusly
+## Note for NPMv7

-  - Created monorepository will require NPM v7 or higher since it's relies on NPM workspaces.
+This monorepository will require NPM >=7 since it's relies on workspaces feature.
 If you haven't one, there are some options:

-    - Install Node.js v15 or higher where NPM v7 or higher is icluded
+  - Install Node.js >=15 or higher, NPM >=7 is icluded
-    - Manually install NPM v7 or higher:
+  - Or manually install NPM >=7:
     - Globally, by running `npm install --global npm@latest`
-      - Locally for project, by running `npm install --save-dev npm@latest`
+    - Or locally for project, by running `npm install --save-dev npm@latest`
     - **(the simplest but the slowest one)** run latest NPM directly by using npx: `npx npm@latest <npm-commands...>`

 ## Step 1.
 Initialization